 The first few weeks you’re in braces are generally the hardest, but once your gums and mouth get used to them, managing a new diet will be a piece of cake!
 Remember to avoid anything too crunchy or too chewy since this can damage your braces and your teeth, and stick to a good dental hygiene routine to keep your mouth clean and healthy.

 You probably noticed we mentioned soreness, swelling, and tenderness quite a few times above.
 Don’t let that worry you!
 Immediately after your braces are put on, and sometimes following an adjustment, you may find that your mouth feels slightly tender, but this is only temporary.
 However, you may find it helpful to stick to softer foods during this time, like soups, shakes, mashed potatoes, pasta, rice, and applesauce.
 Frozen yogurt, popsicles, and ice cream can also give your mouth a chance to adjust to treatment and are great options when you need a little pick-me-up.
 Just remember: everything in moderation, and brush thoroughly when you’re done!

 Get the best in braces treatment from McGrory Orthodontics

 Braces require a little bit of extra effort on your part, especially where food is involved, but you’ll be surprised by how quickly the treatment process goes.
 This is your big chance to make changes to your oral health that will benefit not only your smile, but many other aspects of your life, and it’s worth the wait!

 If you’re in Pearland, Bellaire, or any of the surrounding areas, we’d love to meet you and share more about how orthodontics can give you the smile you’ve always wanted.
-Get in touch with us today to schedule a consultation, and take the first step in your own smile journey!
+Get in touch with us today to schedule a free consultation, and take the first step in your own smile journey!